Vlad1343/Gesture-Translator/README.md

 ## 🚀 Overview

-**British Sign Language Translator** is a real-time, AI-powered computer vision system that translates **British Sign Language (BSL) gestures into plain English text** using webcam input.
-The system captures human motion via MediaPipe, extracts spatiotemporal keypoints from hands, face, and upper body, and performs sequence-based gesture classification using a deep learning model trained on recorded sign sequences.
+**British Sign Language Translator** is a real-time, AI-powered system that translates **BSL gestures into English text and speech**.
+Using a webcam, the system captures human motion via MediaPipe, extracts spatiotemporal keypoints, and performs sequence-based classification using a deep learning model.

-The project now ships with a **Flask streaming backend**, a **Vite/React frontend**, and an **ElevenLabs-powered voice layer** so gestures are captured, classified, displayed, and spoken through a single cohesive experience.
-Designed with **accessibility, low latency, and modularity** in mind, the stack runs locally, responds instantly, and helps bridge communication gaps between signers and non-signers.
+The project features a **Flask backend**, a **React frontend**, and an **ElevenLabs-powered voice layer**.
+Designed for accessibility and low latency, the system runs locally to bridge communication gaps between signers and non-signers instantly.

 ---